kartikdutt18/Capsule-Net-on-MNIST/README.md

 # Benchmarks:

-Highest accuracy was more than 99% on the 380th epoch.
+Highest accuracy obtained was more than 99.4% on the 20th epoch.
-The model may achieve a higher accuracy as shown by the trend of the test accuracy.
+The model will achieve a higher accuracy as shown by the trend of the test accuracy.